rosspeili/3d-printer-blueprint-nfts/README.md

 OBJ (Wavefront Object) - This format is often used for 3D printing because it supports complex geometries, textures, and materials.
 AMF (Additive Manufacturing File Format) - This is a newer format that supports more advanced features like color, materials, and textures.

-The most common operating systems used for 3D printing are:
+<b>The most common operating systems used for 3D printing are:</b>

 Windows - Many 3D printing software applications and drivers are designed to work on Windows operating systems.
 MacOS - Macs are becoming increasingly popular for 3D printing, and many software applications and drivers are available for MacOS.
 Linux - Linux is a popular operating system for 3D printing enthusiasts and professionals due to its flexibility and open-source nature.

-The most common programming languages used for 3D printing are:
+<b>The most common programming languages used for 3D printing are:</b>

 Python - Python is a popular language for 3D printing due to its ease of use and large community of developers creating open-source libraries for 3D printing.
 C++ - C++ is a powerful and widely used language in the 3D printing industry due to its speed and efficiency.